berensp/berensp.github.io/_posts/2024-08-18-rebirth-of-the-album.md

 While I appreciate the aesthetic and vibe of vinyl—and to be clear I haven't started my own record collection—I like vinyl for a different reason: it celebrates the album by the virtue of being (s)low-tech.

 I grew up around [our sister's and parents' 45s and LPs](/vinyl/), and so I was baptized in the technology.
 The LP ("long play" record) was literally meant for that: to be played a long while…well, at least one side of an album.
-Because if you wanted to skip or replay a track you had to get up, walk over to the record player, pick up the needle, and try to set it down precisely between tracks, which, when you invariably missed to the left or the right of the target, was this slightly unsettling scratch-and-abrupt-start thing.
+Because if you wanted to skip or replay a track you had to get up, walk over to the record player, pick up the needle, and try to set it down precisely between tracks, which, when you invariably missed to the left or the right of the target, was this slightly unsettling scratch-and-abrupt-start situation.
 (Also, you had the sense you were putting wear and tear on the needle with each lift and set.)

 <center><img src="/assets/og/needle-placement.png" alt="tricky needle placement"></center>

-Anyway, albums—particularly *concept albums*—were designed to be listened through, and were (supposed to be, though not always[^2]) created not as a haphazard assemblage of the ten or so songs, some hits surrounded by filler tracks; but a carefully curated collection of tracks that hung together to present a cohesive story or carry a motif.
+Anyway, albums—particularly *concept albums*—were designed to be listened through, and were (supposed to be, though not always[^2]) created not as a haphazard assemblage of the ten or so songs, some hits surrounded by filler tracks; but a carefully curated collection of tracks that hung together cohesively to present a narrative or carry a motif.

 [^2]: Lest I come across idealistic and naïve, a disclaimer that I realize there were/are plenty of bands that had a hit single and filled the requisite tracks around it, as well as the stifling recording contracts that pushed artists hard to pump out songs by certain deadlines in order to get paid.
 In fact, at one point Ben Folds had a recording contract where he was required to write and record 13.6 songs in some year...which prompted him to write [this sardonic ditty](https://music.youtube.com/watch?v=MJPhmQvH9bc&si=S2dIou57wJvk18yj).